lionelmace/iks-lab/book/connect-to-cloud.md

     ibmcloud ks cluster-config MY_CLUSTER_NAME
     ```

 1. Copy and paste the displayed set command to set the KUBECONFIG environment variable as directed.
+You should have something like this:
+    ```
+    export KUBECONFIG=/Users/mace/.bluemix/plugins/container-service/clusters/lab-cluster-1/kube-config-fra02-lab-cluster-1-cluster.yml
+    ```

-To verify whether the KUBECONFIG environment variable is set properly or not, run the following command:
+1. To verify whether the KUBECONFIG environment variable is set properly or not, run the following command:
     ```sh
     echo $KUBECONFIG
     ```